WordPress Auto Update: Everything You Need to Know and the Best Practices

 When an automatic updates alert fails, it notifies you in hPanel and via email.
 This alert system keeps you informed about your website’s updates, allowing you to take action when necessary.

-Keep in mind that activating WordPress Enhanced Automatic Updates disables native WordPress automatic updates.
+Keep in mind that activating WordPress Smart Automatic Updates disables native WordPress automatic updates.

-Here’s how to enable WordPress Enhanced Automatic Updates:
+Here’s how to enable WordPress Smart Automatic Updates:

 1. Navigate to WordPress Security from the hPanel dashboard.